RecursiveCall/Tranquillity/README.md

 Tranquillity
 ============

-The Windows Store App version of the compact, easy to use and highly extendible 3D particle system originally created for Windows Phone 7 XNA projects.
+The Windows Store version of the compact, easy to use and highly extendible 3D particle system originally created for Windows Phone 7 XNA projects.